(760) 443-7241

 Mileage Fee

-There is a mileage fee of $5 per mile for locations more than 20 miles away from our location in Central Escondido, and/or if travel between multiple locations is required.
+There is a mileage fee of $6 per mile for locations more than 20 miles away from our location in Central Escondido, and/or if travel between multiple locations is required.

-After Hours, Emergencies, Weekends & Holidays Surcharge
+After Hours, Weekends & Holidays Surcharge (non-emergency)

-200 & up
+300 & up

 This fee is in addition to our normal fees for appointments scheduled after 5pm weekdays, emergency appointments, Saturday, Sunday, and holiday appointments.

-Low or No-Cost House Call and Exam
+Low-Cost or No-Cost House Call Services

 Varies